 It’s a dilemma that all businesses face.
 On one hand, they want to offer customers every dazzling product feature.
 But on the other hand, they have real cost considerations.
 So businesses need to be strategic—they need to identify and prioritize the highest-value features for their consumers.
-In our March blog, we explored several advanced data analysis techniques to assist with this task.
-Professor Noriaki Kano offers one more: the aptly named Kano model.
+That's where the Kano model comes in.

 The Kano model allows researchers to get to the root of customer satisfaction by asking two key questions.
 The first question is “How would you feel if the product had (or had more of) ______ [feature]?”
 The second question is the inverse: “How would you feel if the product did not have (or had less of) ______ [feature]?”
 For both questions, customers can choose from five options: I like it, I expect it, I don’t care, I could live with it, and I dislike it.

 Depending on how customers answer those two questions, product features fall into one of six categories:

 - Must-be features: As the name suggests, must-be features are not just “nice to have”—they must be present in the product.
 These features do not actually increase customer satisfaction.
 However, when they are absent, customers feel intense dissatisfaction.
 Customers may even view the product as “incomplete."
 Examples include windshield wipers on cars or fresh sheets on hotel beds.

 - Attractive features: These features are also known as “exciters” or “delighters”—and for good reason!
 Customers do not expect these features or mind if they are absent.
 But when the features are present, customers are positively thrilled!
 An example could be a full dinner on a short economy flight.